twiddler/twiddler.github.io/_posts/2020-12-30-syncthing-vps.md

 # [i@localhost ~]$ and [root@remote ~]\#

-If you are new to Linux you might be wondering what these these things in front of the actual commands mean.
+If you are new to Linux you might be wondering what these things in front of the actual commands mean.
 They appear when your console prompts you for a command.

 `[i@localhost ~]$` indicates that the command will be executed by user `i`, on machine `localhost`, in the `~` directory and not as `root` (`$`).